While conversing with GovAI, the system will dynamically maintain a context window of your previous messages in order to inform its future responses.

 In order to help guide users on when they might want to consider using a new thread, we've added a little warning which displays once a thread has reached 50 messages sent.

-This is not a limitation, you can go beyond that and certain use cases warrant this.
-The purpose of this is to help coach users that starting a new thread can help to you "reset the conversation" so GovAI doesn't factor in irrelevant content based on a new topic you want to discuss.
+This is not a hard limit—you can go beyond it when your use case requires.
+The purpose of this is to help coach users that starting a new thread can assist in effectively "resetting the conversation," ensuring GovAI does not consider irrelevant information from previous topics in your new discussion.